aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 });
 ```

 The URL to the endpoint can be retrieved via the `apiEndpoint` attribute.

-The default `execute-api` endpoint for this HTTP API is enabled by default.
-Use `disableExecuteApiEndpoint` to disable this.
+By default this URL is enabled for clients.
+Use `disableExecuteApiEndpoint` to disable it.

 ```ts
 const httpApi = new HttpApi(stack, 'HttpApi', {